top of page

 Access, engagement and parity

-Similarly, managing time zone differences and the effects that differences in participants to access and engage with technology have on the interaction need to be considered with any online activity.
+Managing time zone differences, and the effects that differences in participants' access and ability to engage with technology have on the interaction need to be considered with any online activity.
 However, these difficulties are amplified when working with a group of people, who not only need to engage with you, but with each-other.
 (And if you don't want them to engage with each-other, I'm wondering why on earth you're doing a focus group, when you could choose to do individual interviews, or even surveys).

 Working across time zones is more challenging than you might imagine.
 People are more tired in the evening and night, and the rhythms of family life clashes with taking part in a focus group without interruptions.

 You will want to give all members of the focus group a fair chance of engaging with you and the group with no more barriers than the next person in the group.
-Unless you have completely homogenous groups, then barriers for some people are going to be significantly greater for some than others, and as we are increasingly aware, this is likely to be the people who are already disadvantaged in their access.
+Unless you have a completely homogenous group, then barriers for some people are going to be significantly greater for some than others.
+As we are increasingly aware, this is likely to be the people who are already disadvantaged in their access.

 Analysis

 An online scenario actually can minimise some of the complexity of choosing which data to include as there is little physical interaction to account for.
-Participants online tend to move very little once engaged in discussion, and any attempt at analysing who or what participants are looking at becomes moot in this context and can therefore be ignored.
-However, having the video makes it easy to see who has spoken and when (i.e. in response to whom or what comment).
+Participants online tend to move very little once engaged in discussion, and any attempt at analysing who or what participants are looking at becomes moot in this context and can therefore be ignored (although technology may change in time).
+However, having the video makes it easy to see who has spoken and when i.e. in response to whom or what comment.

 Ways to make it happen online

 It is worth mentioning that all of the suggestions here will bring up their own dilemmas and considerations.
-That is normal in research.
+That is normal in research, and something you will have to think about and discuss with colleagues and supervisors.
 There is almost certainly no single perfect method, but you will be expected to understand the benefits, limitations and mitigations of the methods you do choose.

 Making the best use of time and energy.

-A lot of researchers that I meet who are doing focus groups are doing so as part of mixed methods studies, and often have no epistemological barriers to using many different instruments.
+A lot of researchers that I meet who are doing focus groups are doing so as part of mixed methods studies, and often have no epistemological barriers to using many different instruments (or think they have none - oerr, controversial).
 Even if that is not the case, do make the most of the other methods at your disposal to make sure that information that can be gleaned through other methods has been done.
 For example

 • Use short questionnaires to gather factual data in advance.